Health insurance basics

-Shopping for health insurance is much easier when you know what questions to ask.
+Shopping for private health insurance is much easier when you know what questions to ask.
 When it comes to health coverage, everyone has different needs and preferences.
 We can help you figure out what type of plan you want, how to find a balance of cost and coverage, and what other benefits you should consider.

 How do I choose the right plan?

 Understanding the features of a health plan can help you pick the right plan.
 This video walks you through a few of the basic questions to explore, such as:

 - Is it important for you to be able to see doctors out of network or without referrals?
 If so, then you may want to look into PPO plans.
 If it’s not a top priority, then you may want an HMO plan – you’ll pick a primary care physician to coordinate your care and get a network of providers to choose from.